trampgeek/jobe/README.md

 docker installed.
 Thanks to David Bowes for the initial work on this.
 Please be aware that while this Docker image has been around for a couple of years and no significant issues have been reported the developer has not himself used it in a production environment.
 Feedback is welcomed.
+The steps to fire up a Jobe Server on Digital Ocean using JobeInAbox are given below in section *Setting up a JobeInAbox Digital Ocean server*.

 Jobe runs only on Linux, which must have the Apache web server installed and running.
 PHP must have been compiled with the System V